L2G/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

     %% current one - default is 0
     {crash_log_count, 5},

-    %% Whether to redirect error_logger messages into lager - defaults to true {error_logger_redirect, true},
+    %% Whether to redirect error_logger messages into lager
+    %% defaults to true
+    {error_logger_redirect, true},

-    %% How many messages per second to allow from error_logger before we start dropping them {error_logger_hwm, 50},
+    %% How many messages per second to allow from error_logger
+    %% before we start dropping them
+    {error_logger_hwm, 50},

-    %% How big the gen_event mailbox can get before it is switched into sync mode {async_threshold, 20},
+    %% How big the gen_event mailbox can get before it is switched
+    %% into sync mode
+    {async_threshold, 20},

-    %% Switch back to async mode, when gen_event mailbox size decrease from `async_threshold'
+    %% Switch back to async mode, when gen_event mailbox size
-    %% to async_threshold - async_threshold_window
+    %% decreases to async_threshold - async_threshold_window
     {async_threshold_window, 5}

     %%colored terminal output